dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 >>> sampler = EmbeddingComposite(DWaveSampler())

 Because the sampled solution is probabilistic, returned solutions may differ between runs.
-Typically, when submitting a problem to the system, you ask for many samples, not just one.
+Typically, when submitting a problem to a quantum computer, you ask for many samples, not just one.
 This way, you see multiple “best” answers and reduce the probability of settling on a suboptimal answer.
 Below, ask for 5000 samples.